aozaki-kuro/tokomachi-wiki/docs/timeline/2020/README.md

 Suisei always decided pretty fast since she is only interest in meat / beef.

-For the next meal, they quickly decided that should be [<i class="fa-brands fa-wikipedia-w"></i> Shabushabu ](https://en.wikipedia.org/wiki/Shabu-shabu)
+For the next meal, they quickly decided that should be [<i class="fa-brands fa-wikipedia-w" /> Shabushabu ](https://en.wikipedia.org/wiki/Shabu-shabu)

 :::